Bio

-Katie earned her B.A. in Film Studies from Wesleyan University, and her M.A. in Critical Studies from the USC School of Cinematic Arts, where she also worked as an associate programmer of screenings and special events.
-She also worked in the publicity department at Lionsgate Films, and produced the short film “The Better Half,” which premiered in competition at the 2009 SXSW Film Festival.
+Katie earned her B.A. in Film Studies from Wesleyan University, and her M.A. in Critical Studies from the USC School of Cinematic Arts, where she also worked as an associate programmer of screenings and special events, and dropped out of a PhD program at the Annenberg School for Communications and Journalism.
+Her first job in the industry was in the publicity department at Lionsgate Films, and she produced the short film “The Better Half,” which premiered in competition at the 2009 SXSW Film Festival.

 She is a native Virgin Islander, born and raised on the island of St. Croix, U.S. Virgin Islands.

-Check out Twitter or Rotten Tomatoes for links to recent reviews.
+Check out Bluesky, Letterboxd, or Rotten Tomatoes for links to recent reviews.